 All of these issues — and many others — are part of the myriad causes of family homelessness.
 As volunteers engage in the Family Promise program, they realize that if they can address these challenges, they can serve more people more effectively.

-Probably no community initiative is more vital or more involved than our many housing programs: transitional, supportive, and permanent housing programs.
+Probably no community initiative is more vital or more involved than our many housing programs: shelter, transitional and supportive housing programs.
 On a typical night, we provide 155 beds for our neighbors with housing instability.

 Key to these programs is the other most widespread initiative: post-shelter extended support.
 The underlying causes of homelessness are not alleviated simply by providing housing - as crucial as that is.
 The immense variety of services provided, from family mentoring to case management, ensures that families do not slip back into homelessness, so that the changes Family Promise has made are enduring.